 Peter Crosby is a man of diverse skills and confusing interests.
-Not only is he an internationally unknown travel humorist, he’s also a creative marketing consultant, landscape photographer, computer nerd, half-assed editorial cartoonist, middling trumpeter, pseudo-super-taster, and budget oenophile.
-When he’s not pursuing any of those activities, Crosby busies himself by drinking cheap box wine and staring blankly into the TV set, wondering where all the years have gone.
+In a previous life, he was an advertising Creative Director, published cartoonist, computer nerd, and middling trumpet player.
+Now, when he’s not pursuing any of those activities, Peter Crosby busies himself by drinking cheap box wine and staring blankly into his TV set, wondering where all the years have gone.

 Born fifth, the youngest son of a typical suburban family, Peter Crosby spent his early childhood like many American kids — reading comic books and watching network television sitcoms.

-This intellectually bankrupt upbringing led to social dysfunction and a lack of achievement, despite being constantly reminded of his “above-average intelligence” by motivation-killing teachers (“Peter’s obviously bright, he just doesn’t apply himself to our pointless exercises and tedious busy-work”).
+This intellectually bankrupt upbringing led to social dysfunction and a lack of achievement, despite being constantly reminded of his “above-average intelligence” by motivation-killing teachers (“Mr. Crosby’s obviously bright, he just doesn’t apply himself to our pointless exercises and tedious busy-work”).

 Peter Crosby’s anemic academic record was a testament to both his boredom with traditional education methodology and his sugary cereal-fueled hyperactivity.

-Luckily, there were some bright spots during his school years.
-In the sixth grade, Peter Crosby drew the best Snoopy® in his elementary school and subsequently won a ceramic Linus® piggy bank (now a priceless collector’s item).
+There were some bright spots during Peter’s school years.
+In the sixth grade, for example, Crosby drew the best Snoopy® in his elementary school and subsequently awarded a ceramic Linus® piggy bank.
+Why not a ceramic Snoopy piggy bank?
+He never asked.
+Yet, over the decades, this crappy branded merchandise has become a priceless collector’s item.

-After decades spent unsuccessfully attempting to surpass that achievement, Peter gave up trying to do anything meaningful with his life and went into advertising.
-Because that’s what people do when they have no other marketable skills.
+After decades spent unsuccessfully attempting to surpass that meager achievement, however, Peter gave up trying to do anything meaningful with his life and went into advertising.
+Why advertising?
+Because that’s what people with undiagnosed ADHD do when they have a Bachelor of Arts degree, middling grades, and no other marketable skills.

-It’s why he lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
+Plagued by imposter syndrome for much of his career, Peter still lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and Peter’s gloating High School guidance counselor. (“See?
 I told you that you’d never amount to anything, Mr. Crosby!”)

-As for Peter’s personal interests, he includes among them watching any British Comedy or Matt Groening TV show, whining about petty annoyances online, and using several computers to express his writing, music, and digital penchants, as well as to alienate his aforementioned beautiful wife.
+As for Peter’s personal interests, they include watching any British Comedy or Matt Groening TV show, whining about petty annoyances online, and using multiple computers to express his penchant for writing, photography, music, and home automation, as well as to alienate his aforementioned beautiful wife.

-For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens in the world who should seriously think about getting outside more.
+For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens of the world who should seriously think about getting out more.